gpassaretta/gpassaretta.github.io/_pages/datacode.md

 author_profile: true
 ---

-In this section you can find the replicaton materials for some of my recent papers.
+Here is the the replicaton material for some of my recent papers.

-- ASR 2021: link
+2021.
+Does Schooling Decrease Socioeconomic Inequality in Early Achievement?
+A differential Exposure Approach. | [replication](https://github.com/gpassaretta/2021_Passaretta_Skopek_DEA)